Evolving fractal dimensions in iterative bicolored percolation

-Generalizing the IBP process to any critical configurations, we establish that the preservation of criticality and the evolution of critical exponents hold universally in 2D, highlighting a peculiar feature of planar graphs.
+Generalizing the IBP process to any critical configurations, we establish that, for a broad class of 2D critical systems, the IBP process preserves criticality (scale invariance) while inducing a continuous evolution of fractal dimensions, highlighting a peculiar feature of planar graphs.
 We analyze two concrete examples: initial configurations corresponding to the O$(n)$ loop model~\cite{Nienhuis1982,Batchelor1989,Peled2019,DuminilCopin2021} and the fuzzy Potts model~\cite{Maes1995,Haeggstroem1999}.
-We derive the exact values of the generation-dependent fractal dimensions $d_f(m)$ using the conformal loop ensemble (CLE) approach~\cite{Sheffield2009,Sheffield2012}.
+We derive the exact values of the generation-dependent fractal dimensions $d_f(m)$ using the conformal loop ensemble (CLE) approach~\cite{Sheffield2009,Nacu2011,Sheffield2012}.
 Extensive Monte Carlo simulations validate these theoretical predictions with excellent agreement.
 In contrast, when the $m=0$ configuration is non-critical, e.g., square-lattice site percolation with occupied probability $p=1/2 < p_c \approx 0.59$, we find that the system never attains criticality, even as the clusters grow larger.

-\emph{Exact Results for IBP of O$(n)$ loop model}.--Percolation models have long served as paradigms of critical geometry.
+\emph{Exact results for IBP of O$(n)$ loop model}.--Percolation models have long served as paradigms of critical geometry.
 At the percolation threshold, random scale-invariant structures emerge, providing realizations of criticality that connect to conformal field theory~\cite{Belavin1984,DiFrancesco1997}, Schramm-Loewner evolution (SLE)~\cite{Schramm2000}, and CLE~\cite{Sheffield2009,Sheffield2012}.
 In 2D, this geometric perspective has yielded a wealth of exact results, many established with full mathematical rigor.

 Two prominent models closely related to percolation are the Fortuin-Kasteleyn (FK) random-cluster representation of the $Q$-state Potts model~\cite{Kasteleyn1969,Fortuin1972} and the loop formulation of the O$(n)$ spin model~\cite{Nienhuis1982,Batchelor1989,Peled2019,DuminilCopin2021}.
 These models are intimately related in 2D, sharing the same universality class when $Q=n^2$.